-The guide took us to the side, explained the church was build on 3 sites.
+Next I would recommend the Church of the Holy Sepulchre.
+If you are religious then this will be a big deal and if not you may be surprised how you feel inside.
+The church was build on 3 sites.
 The crucifixion, where the body was laid out and where he was buried.

 I was not prepared for how moving this place would be.
 Or how busy!
-He explained that the burial site/ tomb is enclosed within the church and the queues can be hours long.
-So if this is important to you, do a tour learn where everything is easily THEN go back early morning when it opens.
+The burial site/ tomb is enclosed within the church and the queues can be hours long.
+So if this is important to you, do a tour learn where everything is easily then go back early morning when it opens.
 One girl in the tour stayed to queue but meant she missed so much after it.

 Theres a 14 stations along this route.
 Each marked with signs.
 This is where a guide was invaluable as he explained what each station meant.
 What was supposed to have happened at them.
 (The final few are in the church so some people like to do this first and end up at the church) You can of course find a wealth of guide information on line, in books but they don’t answer question – which we had a lot of!

 At station 5 Jesus is believed to have had one of the three stumbles and placed his hand on the wall to steady himself.

 There are plenty of stalls and market shops and drink stops along the route – less able to stop in a tour but there if needed.

 One thing to note that our guide warned us of was a scam that involves being approached and given a present … this didn’t actually happen to me but he warned us to simply refuse and say no thank you, if you take it then they say you stole it.